Authority Zero

 Authority Zero is an American punk rock band from Mesa, Arizona, United States, formed in 1994.
 The band's style is rooted in reggae and skate punk, with Spanish/Portuguese influences.
-They have released seven albums to date, two DVDs and nine singles.
+As of December 2025, they have released eight full-length studio albums, along with five live albums and numerous EPs, videos, and singles.
 The band regularly tours North America, Europe and Japan.

 History

 Formation and early days (1994–1999)

 Authority Zero was started in 1994 and consisted of two guitarists Bill Marcks, Jerry Douglas (also performing vocals) and drummer J.W.
 Gordon, all from Westwood High School.
 This trio put a few songs together without lyrics or basslines until the summer of 1995.
 When that summer rolled around, Douglas was expecting the yearly visit of his friend Jason DeVore, from Wyoming.
 Douglas introduced his long-time friend to Marcks who was asked if he wanted to be their singer.

 Marcks was impressed with DeVore's ability to "write catchy songs in fifteen minutes with really sticky hooks".
 The two quickly enlisted Jeremy Wood on bass, who actually taught Marcks and Douglas how to play the guitar.
 His experience with lead guitar and musical theory separated his bass playing from others'.
 Not just a "follow along," his basslines were independent and yet fluid with the music.
 However, because of Gordon's commitment to the air force, his position as drummer soon had to be replaced.
 Classmate, skateboarder, and drummer Daniel Garcia fit this empty stool like a missing puzzle piece.
 He brought a new charge and tempo that evolved Authority Zero's music into a faster, more complex, punk rock style.
 Eventually, however, differences and family obligations led to Garcia's exit from the group.

 Marcks, Douglas, DeVore, and Wood finally came upon Los Angeles native Jim Wilcox formerly of Welter/The New Militia and he completed the Authority Zero's lineup.
 Douglas also left the group and joined the air force.